easypanel-io/website/docs/05-templates/authentik/index.md

 ## Instructions

-Change this URL /if/flow/default-authentication-flow/?next=%2F to /if/flow/initial-setup/ in the browser to setup the initial admin user.
+After deployment, open /if/flow/initial-setup/ to create the initial admin user.
+Allow ~60s for migrations to complete.

 ## Benefits